jetemi/Exam-prep/dbms II.md

 3.  **Creating combined views or reports:** You can use `NATURAL JOIN` to create combined datasets that are useful for generating reports or creating views that present information from multiple related tables in a unified way.
 For example, creating a view that shows product details along with supplier information using `NATURAL JOIN` on tables that share a common product ID or supplier ID column (if named the same).

-**4. Transaction Properties, Locks, and Critical Events**

 **4a.
 What does serializability of transactions mean?
 [3 Marks]**

-**Answer:**

 Serializability of transactions refers to a property of concurrent transaction execution that ensures the **result of executing multiple transactions concurrently is equivalent to executing them in some serial (sequential) order.**

-**Explanation:**

-*   **Concurrency:** Databases allow multiple transactions to execute concurrently (at the same time) to improve performance and throughput.
-*   **Serial Execution:** Serial execution means transactions are run one after another, without any overlap.
-This is guaranteed to be consistent but can be slow.
-*   **Serializable Schedule:** A concurrent schedule of transactions is considered serializable if its effect on the database is the same as if the transactions were executed in some serial order.
-This means that even though transactions run concurrently, the final outcome is as if they ran sequentially.
-*   **Goal of Serializability:** The goal of concurrency control mechanisms (like locking, timestamping) is to ensure serializability.
-This guarantees that concurrent transactions do not interfere with each other and that the database remains consistent, as if the transactions were executed one after another.

 **In simple terms, serializability ensures that concurrent transactions behave correctly, as if they were run one at a time, preventing data corruption and maintaining database consistency.**

 **4b.
 What is a scheduler, what does it do, and why is its activity important to concurrency control?
 [3 Marks]**